 Memories of Paris

 Travel.
 An almost unimaginable concept right now.
 But even so, the travel bug in me refuses to give up.
 Lately I find myself going through old photos of our previous travels.
 I also spend late nights staring at my computer screen, searching for inspiration through the adventures of other travelers.
 Hoping and wishing that the world will go back to normal soon.
 However!
-In the meantime, while we all navigate through this world of madness I imagined this post as a way of fueling my wanderlust by sharing some of our memories of Paris.
+In the meantime, I imagined this post as a way of fueling my wanderlust by sharing some of our memories of Paris.
 And perhaps in a future post – some of our other previous travel adventures 😊.

 Paris is always a good idea.Audrey Hepburn